-- Current A-level syllabi: distinction between language skills vs. content (= literature, film, history, culture) - × Language as a 'skill' but it can be much more than that! - × Linguistics already at A-level! - English language A level engages with English itself in a nuanced and insightful way - sociolinguistic variation, linguistic analysis, phonetics, semantics, pragmatics, language acquisition, stylistics, language change, language attitudes
+Current A-level spec: distinction between language skills vs.

+content (= literature, film, history, culture)

+- × Language as a 'skill' but it can be much more than that! - × Linguistics is already written into the A-level! - English Language A-level engages with English itself in a nuanced and insightful way: - sociolinguistic variation, linguistic analysis, phonetics, semantics, pragmatics, language acquisition, stylistics, language change, language attitudes